Chart Color Schemes

 Educational achievement in Hawthorn - North places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Hawthorn - North exceeds broader benchmarks significantly.
-Among residents aged 15+, 59.9% hold university qualifications compared to 30.4% nationally and 33.4% in Victoria.
-This high educational level positions the area favourably for knowledge-based opportunities.
-Bachelor degrees are most common at 37.5%, followed by postgraduate qualifications (17.3%) and graduate diplomas (5.1%).
+Hawthorn - North has a significantly higher educational attainment compared to broader benchmarks.
+Among residents aged 15+, 59.9% hold university qualifications, surpassing the Australian average of 30.4% and the Victorian average of 33.4%.
+This indicates a strong position for knowledge-based opportunities in the area.
+Bachelor degrees are the most prevalent at 37.5%, followed by postgraduate qualifications (17.3%) and graduate diplomas (5.1%).

-Vocational pathways account for 16.6% of qualifications among those aged 15+, with advanced diplomas at 9.1% and certificates at 7.5%.
-Educational participation is notably high, with 33.2% of residents currently enrolled in formal education.
+Vocational pathways account for 16.6% of qualifications, with advanced diplomas making up 9.1% and certificates 7.5%.
+Educational participation is notably high in Hawthorn - North, with 33.2% of residents currently enrolled in formal education.
 This includes 14.0% in tertiary education, 6.8% in primary education, and 6.8% pursuing secondary education.

 Frequently Asked Questions - Education